-starring: Jack Nicholson, Shelley Duvall and Danny Lloyd
+Starring: Jack Nicholson, Shelley Duvall and Danny Lloyd

-Cabin Fever never looked so clean and sounded so quiet until the fall of the axe and the screams of the doomed.
+Cabin Fever never looked so clean and sounded so quiet, until the fall of the axe and the screams of the doomed.

-Interestingly enough, the film's influenced by giallos and slashers, despite being a supernatural thriller.
+Interestingly enough, the film's influenced by giallos and slashers despite being a supernatural thriller.
 Kubrick's direction mixes the sensibilities and build of a psychological thriller, the scares and imagery of supernatural horror and a climax that's pure slasher/giallo, complete with a brutal axe murder and a chilling chase scene around a snowbound hedge maze.

 Without comparing much from the original novel, Kubrick's vision is undeniably old school but working.
-I love everything he does to the film.His lighting, his music. his shocks, his shots, the creepy random scenes that treats to us (manbear fellatio, anyone?), I even love the lengthy conversations that our characters get to, even if it leaves us a lot of unanswered questions.
-I love his ambiguity.
+I love everything he does to the film.
+The lighting, the music. the shocks, the shots, the creepy random scenes treated to us (manbear fellatio, anyone?), I even love the lengthy conversations that our characters get into, even if it leaves us a lot of unanswered questions.
+I love this ambiguity.

 1 male axed on the chest